plotters-rs/plotters/doc-template/readme.template.md

 ## Misc

 To use the latest development version, pull https://github.com/38/plotters.git.
-In `Cargo.tmol`
+In `Cargo.toml`

 ```toml
 [dependencies]